musicq/musicq.github.io/content/blog/angular-change-strategy/index.md

     public previousSlogan: string,
     public previousTitle: string,
     public previousActor: Actor,
-    public movieComponent: MovieComponent
+    public movieComponent: MovieComponent,
   ) {}

   detectChanges(slogan: string, title: string, actor: Actor) {
     if (slogan !== this.previousSlogan) {
-      this.previousSlogan = slogan;
+      this.previousSlogan = slogan
-      this.movieComponent.slogan = slogan;
+      this.movieComponent.slogan = slogan
     }
     if (title !== this.previousTitle) {
-      this.previousTitle = title;
+      this.previousTitle = title
-      this.movieComponent.title = title;
+      this.movieComponent.title = title
     }
     if (actor !== this.previousActor) {
-      this.previousActor = actor;
+      this.previousActor = actor
-      this.movieComponent.actor = actor;
+      this.movieComponent.actor = actor
     }
   }
 }